 - At the ad group level, select "Interests & Remarketing”

-- From the dropdown menu, you can select the different types of audiences you’d like to target in your campaign
+- From the dropdown menu, you can select the different types of audiences you’d like to find in your campaign

 Targeting by demographic groups lets you pick the audience that you would ideally like to show your advert to by kinds of personal characteristics.
-You can target your ads to these demographic groups:
+You can show your ads to users in these demographic groups:

 - Age: "18-24," "25-34," "35-44," "45-54," "55-64," "65 or more," and "Unknown"